plausible/docs/docs/plausible-script.md

 * Prefer to avoid JavaScript and use server side tracking instead?
 We have [the events API for that](events-api.md).

-* We've put together [several other guides and plugins](integration-guides.md) that cover popular website builders, content management systems (CMS) and frameworks.
+We've put together [several other guides and plugins](integration-guides.md) that cover popular website builders, content management systems (CMS) and frameworks.
 These can help you set up and start counting your site visitors in no time.

-## Can I track visitors across my domain and subdomain?

-Yes, you can add your main domain name as a site to your Plausible account and use that same tracking snippet on all your subdomains too.
-This keeps the visitor session active between your main site and its subdomains.
-Here's [more details on how it works](subdomain-hostname-filter.md).

 ## Can I send stats to multiple dashboards at the same time?